-On the registration of a mortgage that provides for a revolving line of credit up to a specific principal amount, the mortgage has priority in relation to subsequent instruments registered against a title to land, except builders' liens and personal property security notices.
+Special rules apply to a mortgage that provides for a revolving line of credit up to a specific principal amount.
+This type of mortgage will have priority in relation to subsequent instruments registered against a title to land, except builders' liens and personal property security notices.

 Various rules of law are prescribed relating to leases.
 For example, a lease may provide that the lessee (tenant) has the right to purchase the land described in the lease.
 A lessor (registered owner) may bring an action for the recovery of land against a lessee in default, and a lessee may bring an action against the lessor for part performance.

 The Act establishes an Abstract Directory to record information about land owned by the government of Saskatchewan but that is not titled.
 An application to file an interest in the Abstract Directory is made to the Registrar.
 The Directory is provided as an information service only and, unlike the Land Titles Registry, provides no guarantee and carries no liability on the part of the government with respect to that information.